 Here is its screenshot:

 Furthermore, you can supercharge your API reference documentation by adding other useful resources.
-These extra information and resources can help users to make the most of your API—beyond the provided documentation.
+This extra information and resources can help users to make the most of your API—beyond the provided documentation.
 With the best API documentation tool, you can add the materials easily.

 Here are some resources you can use to supplement your API document:

 - Getting started guide: Including a guide as a quick way to show users how to get started in fetching the features of your API can greatly assist in its adoption.
-Users are likely to get interested in your offerings after they’ve tried and experienced an initial success with how the API works.
+Users are likely to get interested in your offerings after they’ve tried and experienced initial success with how the API works.

 - SDKs, libraries, and tutorials: These additional resources can offer step-by-step walkthroughs about how developers can integrate the API in various scenarios while using their most comfortable programming language.
-Having code libraries and SDKs is an awesome method to engage with developers and enhance the API adoption.
+Having code libraries and SDKs is an awesome method to engage with developers and enhance API adoption.

-5. Maintain your API docs
+5. Maintain API Docs

 Ensuring your docs remain accurate and up-to-date is critical for its success.
 If your API descriptions are obsolete, users can get frustrated and lose trust in your services.